 Update: 😁 CloudPanel 2.0 supports ARM.
 The article is updated accordingly.

-Oracle has been offering always free resources for quite a few years now you can create up to 2 instances in their always free tier but they also have released an Arm-based instance that allows you to use up to 4 CPU and 24 GB of RAM.
-This means you can create either one 4CPU+24 GB RAM instance or 4x1CPU+6GB RAM instances.
+Oracle has been offering always-free resources for quite a few years now you can create up to 2 instances in their always-free tier but they also have released an Arm-based instance that allows you to use up to 4 CPUs and 24 GB of RAM.
+This means you can create either one 4CPU+24 GB RAM instance or a 4x1CPU+6GB RAM instance.

 The story is different for ARM 64-bit processor instances, where a limited number of website control panels are available, for example, you can run only AApanel and then configure your websites to run on Nginx, Apache or OpenLiteSpeed.
 At this time other web hosting control panels don’t support or are not compatible with the ARM64 architecture type.